 NYU Center for the Humanities, New York, November 7, 2017

 A panel discussion of the men's engagement with women's rights from the early 20th century on, with New York Times columnist Gail Collins and biographers Christoph Irmscher and Brooke Kroeger.
-Register here for the event.
+Click on Annis Eastman's photograph to watch a video of the entire event.

 Listen to His Interview on WFHB!